sav-che/TL-2/Authors/Boulay, Nicolas-Jean {std. Boulay} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 382](https://www.biodiversitylibrary.org/item/103859#page/392/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 382](https://www.biodiversitylibrary.org/page/33265579) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boulay, Abbé Jean Nicolas {std.
 Boulay}|first entry]] for this author

 ### Author

 \* Boulay, Nicolas-Jean (1837-1905), French clergyman and botanist (ecologist, systematist, specialized in bryophytes), ordained priest 1861, vicar at Rambervillers, later professor at the Petit Séminaire de Saint-Dié, professor of natural philosophy at the Collège ecclésiastique de l'Assomption à Nîmes 1872, at the École Belzunce at Marseille 1874, Lic.
 Sci.
 1874, Dr. phil.
-Caen 1876, professor of botany at the Catholic Science faculty at the University of Lille 1876-1905. (*Boulay*).
+Caen 1876, professor of botany at the Catholic Science faculty at the University of Lille 1876-1905.
+**Abbreviated name**: *Boulay*

 #### Herbarium and types